knpuniversity/symfony/knpu/ep2-fundamentals/configure-cache-service.md

 again. super fast!
 Just 41 ms: the cache is working!
 But... uhh... where is this being cached exactly?

-Out of the box, the answer isL in `var/cache`.
+Out of the box, the answer is in `var/cache`.
 In the terminal, `ls var/cache`, then `ls var/cache/dev`.
 Hey!
 There's a `doctrine` directory with `cache/file_system` inside. *There* is our cached markdown.